prana-lee/gtelnet/README.md

-The executable can be found in "/usr/bin/gnome-telnet" I have tested this on Redhat Linux 6.2, Mandrake Linux 7.1 with HelixGnome v1.2 If you encounter that you can't compile this on Slackware or Debian, please e-mail me to pranalukas@gmx.de with the detail of the error messages
+The executable can be found in "/usr/bin/gnome-telnet" I have tested this on Redhat Linux 6.2, Mandrake Linux 7.1 with HelixGnome v1.2 If you encounter that you can't compile this on Slackware or Debian, please e-mail me with the detail of the error messages

 TODO LIST:
 --------------------------------------------------------------------------------------------------------------